clayly/QtIOSMailComposerView/README.md

 Commented old code is not removed for those who interested in process.

-Working with ARC mode ON.
+Working with ARC mode turned on.